huangc/WGvarSNP/README.md

 1. The workflow default to run a test case using 10% reads from rice cultivar Zhengshan97 against reference rice Japponica Chr10.
 2. PREREQ.sh submits a job to retrieve and index the reference genome.
 Make sure the job is done before proceeding to the next step.
 3. If x2-qsub encounter an error message of "SAM/BAM/CRAM file xxxxx appears to be using the wrong encoding for quality scores", you need to turn on option "-fixMisencodedQuals" in step #6 Realign Target and step #7 Indel Realigner of the qsub script located in run/.
 Turning on this option universally, however, might incur the risk of having another error "Bad input: while fixing mis-encoded base qualities we encountered a read that was correctly encoded".
-4. WGvarSNP implements the variant calling options according to the 3kRGP [1].
-The SNP-Seek's pipeline [2,4], although followed 3kRGP instruction, did not include the constrains on minimum confidence threshold for calling and emitting variant, or on minimum supporting read counts.
-Run the adjusted version *x1-WGvarSNP-Seek* with those options removed accordingly to be compatible with the SNP-Seek database.
+4. WGvarSNP implements the variant calling options according to the SNP-Seek's pipeline [2,4], which is similar to 3kRGP instruction [1], except the constrains on minimum confidence threshold for calling and emitting variant, and on minimum supporting read counts.

 ## Reference:
 1. The 3,000 rice genomes project.
 Gigascience.
 2014 May 28;3:7.